rust-lang/reference/src/attributes/codegen.md

 [_MetaListPath_]: ../attributes.md#meta-item-attribute-syntax

+It is a compilation error to use the `instruction_set` attribute on a target that does not support it.

+### On ARM

 For the `ARMv4T` and `ARMv5te` architectures, the following are supported:

 * `arm::a32` - Generate the function as A32 "ARM" code.